Anna Gunn: Career

-Gunn starred as Skyler White in the AMC drama series Breaking Bad, for which she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2012, 2013 and 2014, winning in 2013 and 2014.
+Gunn starred as Skyler White in the AMC drama series Breaking Bad, for which she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2012, 2013 and 2014, winning the latter two years.
 In August 2013, she wrote an op-ed piece for The New York Times examining the public dislike directed toward her character.

 In 2011, Gunn had a lead role in the Lifetime film Secrets of Eden, opposite John Stamos.
 Her other film credits include Without Evidence, Enemy of the State, Treading Water, and Red State.

 In February 2013, cable network Bravo announced that Gunn would star in a pilot for a one-hour TV drama, Rita, based on a Danish TV series about a private-school teacher and mother.
-The Fox TV Studios pilot was to be written by Krista Vernoff and directed by Miguel Arteta.
+After Bravo passed on it, Fox TV Studios ordered a pilot to be written by Krista Vernoff and directed by Miguel Arteta, which was never released.

 In 2014, Gunn starred Off-Broadway with Billy Magnussen in Sex with Strangers, directed by David Schwimmer at Second Stage Theater.

 Gunn starred in the 2016 film Equity.
 Billed as the first female-driven Wall Street film, it premiered at the 2016 Sundance Film Festival.
 That same year, she starred in Clint Eastwood's biographical drama film Sully.

 In 2019, Gunn starred as Maxine Faulk in the Noël Coward Theater limited-time production of Tennessee Williams' The Night of the Iguana.

 Personal life

 Gunn married Scottish actor and real estate broker Alastair Duncan in 1990.
 They divorced in 2009.
-They have two daughters, Eila Rose and Emma Duncan.
+They have two daughters.